gzarog/CryptoTrendNotify/README.md

 ## Generating VAPID keys

 Web push notifications require a public/private VAPID key pair.
-If you do not already have one, generate it with the `web-push` CLI (already installed as a dependency):
+For local development you can rely on the push server's auto-generated credentials (they are logged the first time you run it).
+For predictable keys across restarts—or for any production deployment—generate them explicitly with the `web-push` CLI (already installed as a dependency):

 ```bash
 npx web-push generate-vapid-keys
 ```

 This command prints a `publicKey` and `privateKey`.
-Store them securely—you will need both to run the push delivery server.
+Store them securely—you will need both if you want to reuse subscriptions across server restarts or deploy outside your machine.

 ## Environment variables